Alumna/us Athlete of the Month: Caitlyn Petro '16

 After Brewster, Petro went to UMass Amherst where she was a four-year contributor in their lacrosse program.
 Although her season was cut short due to the COVID-19 pandemic, Petro was having her best season yet, and earlier this month was named a NCAA Division I All-American.
 Petro is the first Brewster alumni to earn that recognition from the Girls Lacrosse program.
 Other notable accolades for the Manchester, N.H. native during her UMass career include being a two-year captain, named to Atlantic-10 All-Tournament team as a junior, and being the UMass record holder in draw controls per game.

 With her season being unfortunately cut short, Petro had time to connect with Bobcat Nation and reflect on her careers both at Brewster and on the college level.

 Bobcat Nation: How did Brewster prepare you for the rigors of life after high school?

-Bobcat Nation: What are your best memories of being a student-athlete at Brewster?
+Bobcat Nation: What are your best memories from being a student-athlete at Brewster?

-Bobcat Nation: Who were the teachers or coaches that had the most impact you while at Brewster?
+Bobcat Nation: Who were the teachers that had the biggest influence on you from Brewster?

 Petro: I truly feel that every staff member at Brewster had an influence on me at some point in my two years, but I would have to say the relationship that I had and still have with Melissa Lawlor is important.
 I am thankful for all that she did for me in those two years and really appreciate all she has done for me.
 I would also have to mention Mr. Palmer and Mrs. Found, as they were both very supportive of me academically.